CalLavicka/c0-vscode-extension/README.md

 ## Screenshots

-Documentation hints, function signature help
+View documentation hints, function signature help.
+It will automatically appear when calling a function, as well as when you hover over a function name or view it in the code completion window.

 ![Documentation hints](readme-images/doc.png)

-Errors
+Errors are automatically displayed

 ![Errors](readme-images/error.png)

-Code completions
+Code completions are invoked using CTRL-SPACE (not command)

 ![Function completions](readme-images/completion.png)
 ![Struct field completions](readme-images/struct.png)

-Go-to definition/declaration
+Go-to definition/declaration (CMD/CTRL + click)

 ![Go-to definition](readme-images/goto.png)